ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 ## Step 9: Call mintNFT and run node contract-interact.js {#call-mintnft-fn}

 Remember the metadata.json you uploaded to Pinata?
-Get its hashcode from Pinata and pass the following into a call to mintNFT `https://gateway.pinata.cloud/ipfs/<metadata-hash-code>`
+Get its hashcode from Pinata and pass the following as parameter to the function mineNFT `https://gateway.pinata.cloud/ipfs/<metadata-hash-code>`

 Here’s how to get the hashcode: